Het4304/2048_Game/README.md

 ## 🌟 Project Overview

 This project demonstrates a game application containerized using Docker and hosted on AWS Elastic Beanstalk.
-The application showcases a scalable and efficient deployment pipeline, leveraging modern cloud and containerization technologies.

 ---